-The chair plays a pivotal role within WSASC.
-During the meeting, they are responsible for and expected to:
+The chair plays a pivotal role within the WMSC.
+They are responsible for and expected to:

-- abide by the BMA behaviour principles and Code of conduct - ensure effective working relationships between the officers and members - promote and ensure compliance with data protection legislation and confidentiality - ensure committee members are aware of their responsibilities in this area, monitor compliance and address any issues that may arise - work in partnership with the BMA secretariat and staff - facilitate change and address conflict within the committee/council - act as figurehead and spokesperson as appropriate - represent the BMA and the committee/council and the specialty/grade in discussions with stakeholders - keep up to date with developments - review committee/council governance, performance and skills - facilitate succession planning - plan, set the agenda and prepare for meetings with others as appropriate
+- abide by the BMA behaviour principles and Code of conduct - ensure effective working relationships between the officers and members - promote and ensure compliance with data protection legislation and confidentiality - ensure committee members are aware of their responsibilities in this area, monitor compliance and address any issues that may arise - work in partnership with the BMA secretariat and staff - facilitate change and address conflict within the committee - act as figurehead and spokesperson as appropriate - represent the BMA, the committee and medical students in discussions with stakeholders - keep up to date with developments - review committee governance, performance and skills - facilitate succession planning - plan, set the agenda and prepare for meetings with others as appropriate - run meetings in accordance with governance guidance and BMA policy

-- run meetings in accordance with governance guidance and BMA policy - ensure matters are dealt with in an efficient and orderly manner - bring impartiality and objectivity to meetings and decision making - maintain order during meetings, establish a finish time and prioritise items for discussion - ensure a fair and balanced discussion, giving every member an opportunity to contribute - including visitors as appropriate - aim to reach collective decisions and agreed action points, summarising these for members at the end of each agenda item and at the end of the meeting - ensure notes of meetings are accurate and timely and actions are taken and reported - ensure that regular reports to BMA council reflect the committees' work and position - encourage members to contribute to consultation responses - contribute to and help guide list server discussions - take action as necessary, and in consultation as appropriate, and make decisions on behalf of the committee between meetings - mentor less experienced committee/ council members
+- ensure matters are dealt with in an efficient and orderly manner - bring impartiality and objectivity to meetings and decision making - maintain order during meetings, establish a finish time and prioritise items for discussion - ensure a fair and balanced discussion, giving every member an opportunity to contribute - including visitors as appropriate - aim to reach collective decisions and agreed action points, summarising these for members at the end of each agenda item and at the end of the meeting - ensure notes of meetings are accurate and timely and actions are taken and reported - ensure that regular reports to BMA council reflect the committee's work and position - encourage members to contribute to consultation responses - contribute to and help guide listserver discussions - take action as necessary, and in consultation as appropriate, and make decisions on behalf of the committee between meetings - mentor less experienced committee members.

-The chair will also take action and make decisions on behalf of WSASC between meetings.
+The chair will also take action and make decisions on behalf of WMSC between meetings.
 Refer to BMA guidance for chairing a meeting and the role profile online.